codenvibes/CS/02 SECURITY FOUNDATIONS/HV - INTRODUCTION TO CYBERSECURITY.md

 ### Port

-Ports are virtual or physical connection points used for data transfer between computers.
+DEF-Port: ==Ports are virtual or physical connection points used for data transfer between computers.==

 #### Physical Ports